-This fact is recognised by many engineering schools and in several cases the technology has been fully integrated in the curriculum; see for example (Clarke 1994).
+This fact is recognised by many engineering schools and in several cases the technology has been fully integrated in the curriculum; see for example Clarke (1994).

-The WWW is emerging as a powerful medium for dispersing and acquiring all kinds of information.
+The World Wide Web is emerging as a powerful medium for dispersing and acquiring all kinds of information.

 For various reasons - such as graphical attractiveness, low accessibility threshold level and flat learning curve - it seems to appeal to students, and therefore it might prove to become an efficient platform for educational purposes.
-The latter still need to be researched though and is an issue currently receiving increased attention in (higher) education (see for example TALiSMAN 1997).

-This paper describes the results of a project which aims to widely introduce building energy modelling and simulation classes by making hypertext courseware available on the WWW.
+This paper describes the results of a project (see also Hensen et al. 1997) which aims to widely introduce building energy modelling and simulation classes by making hypertext courseware available on the Web.